krobus00/OneSignal-Nextjs-Sample/README.md

 </Head>
 ```

-At this point, we have most of the setup complete for the web app, we only need to initialize a OneSignalSDK instance.
+At this point, we have most of the setup complete for the web app; we only need to initialize an OneSignalSDK instance.

 ![Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/Screen_Shot_2021-05-19_at_2.38.51_PM.png](Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/Screen_Shot_2021-05-19_at_2.38.51_PM.png)